Queens College Data & Information Overview

 - Related Schools

-How Well Is CUNY Queens College Ranked?
+How Well Is Queens College Ranked?

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Is It Hard to Get Into Queens?
+Is It Hard to Get Into QC?

 Average Test Scores

-About 70% of students accepted to Queens submitted their SAT scores.
+About 70% of students accepted to QC submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 520 and 600.
 Math scores were between 540 and 620.

-CUNY Queens College Faculty
+Queens College Faculty

 Student to Faculty Ratio

-The student to faculty ratio at CUNY Queens College is about average at 15 to 1.
+The student to faculty ratio at Queens College is about average at 15 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

 Percent of Full-Time Faculty